rockbruno/RouterService/README.md

 }
 ```

-Again, as `Profile` does not directly imports the concrete `SomeLogin` target, changes made to it will not recompile `Profile` unless the interface itself is changed.
-The ViewController that is going to be pushed will be defined by the `Feature` that is returned by `LoginFeature`'s registered `RouteHandler` for that specific route.

 ## Wrapping everything up

 If all features are isolated, how do you start the app?

-While the features are isolated from the other targets, you should have a "main" target that imports everything and everyone, ideally the same target that contains your `AppDelegate` to minimize possible build time impacts.
+While the features are isolated from other concrete targets, you should have a "main" target that imports everything and everyone (for example, your AppDelegate).
 This should be the only target capable of importing concrete targets.

-From there, you can create a concrete instance of your `RouterService`, register everyone's `RouteHandlers` and `Dependencies` and start the navigation process loop by calling `RouterService's`: `navigationController(_:)` method (if you need a navigation), or by manually calling a `Feature's` `build(_:)` method.
+From there, you can create a concrete instance of `RouterService`, register everyone's `RouteHandlers` and dependencies and start the navigation process loop by calling `RouterService's`: `navigationController(_:)` method (if you need a navigation), or by manually calling a `Feature's` `build(_:)` method.

 ```swift
 import HTTPClient